ncahill89/EIV_IGP/README.md

 # EIV_IGP

+⚠️ Known Bug Notice: A bug affecting temporal erros was identified in earlier versions of this repository.

+✅ Fix: The issue has been resolved in the most recent version.
+Please download or clone the latest version from the repository.

+ℹ️ Impact: Previous results should not be significantly affected, but I recommend updating to ensure correct behavior moving forward.

 __About the Model__

 The Errors in Variables Integrated Gaussian Process (EIV IGP) Model is used to perform Bayesian inference on historical rates of sea-level change.